UPDATED – JUNE 28, 2021

 But are employers now spared from the potential claims from constructive dismissal claims for damages under the common law for COVID-19-related work or wage reductions during the COVID-19 period?

 The other view is that the common law has in fact been temporarily changed.
 Why else would the government go to the effort of using the phrase “constructive dismissal” in relation to a reduction or elimination of hours and wages – especially when it has already increased employee rights through the creation of IDEL?
-Further, why should someone be able to sue an employer for wrongful dismissal for a situation which the Ontario government has now deemed to be a leave of absence?
+Further, why should someone be able to sue an employer for wrongful dismissal for a situation which the Ontario government has now deemed to be a leave of absence in response to a global pandemic?
 Under this interpretation, the government is balancing employee and employer rights.

 However, in February 2021, the Ontario government stated the following on its webpage regarding “COVID-19: temporary changes to ESA rules” (O. Reg 228/20):